 Where can I get emergency contraception?

-You can buy the morning-after-pill without a prescription in all pharmacies in Sweden.
+You can buy both kinds of the morning-after pill without a prescription in all pharmacies in Sweden.
 Most youth clinics distribute free emergency contraception to young people (under 25 years of age).

 Don’t take the morning-after-pill if you:

-- have had pelvic inflammatory disease or ectopic pregnancy
+- Have had a pelvic inflammatory disease or ectopic pregnancy.

 Note: Don’t use the morning-after pill as a contraceptive method.
 Use it as an emergency solution and remember that the morning-after pill does not protect you from STI´s.